disconsented/ANSSRPG/guide.rst

 ===========

 * Block.
 Triggered when a player mines a block.
-Failure state: Block is not mined.
+Upon failure: Block is not mined.

 * Entity.
 Triggered when a player attacks an entity.
-Failure state: Entity's incoming damage is reduced to 1 and it will not drop items on death.
+Upon failure: Entity's incoming damage is reduced to 1 and it will not drop items on death.

 * Item.
 Triggered when a player attempts to craft with a vanilla crafting table or personal 2x2 crafting grid.
-Failure state: Crafting GUI will close.
+Upon failure: Crafting GUI will close.

 * Title.
 Does not have a trigger, exists only to be used as a requirement for other perks I.E. create classes.